quarkiverse/quarkus-playwright/README.md

 Easily create effective cross-browsers e2e tests for your Quarkus web-app using Playwright (Qute, Quinoa, Renarde, Web-Bundler, ...):

+All the information you need to use Quarkus Playwright is in the [user documentation](https://docs.quarkiverse.io/quarkus-playwright/dev/).

+## Usage

 ````java
 @QuarkusTest
 @WithPlaywright